kubedb/docs/docs/guides/postgres/dr/guide/index.md

 - a cluster-scoped per-DC `PlacementPolicy` `<base>-<dc>` pinning that group to the DC;
 - a per-DC arbiter `PetSet` `<db>-<dc>-arbiter` when that DC's local node count is even.

-The Witness DC runs no Postgres pods.
+The witness DC (`role: Arbiter`) runs no Postgres pods.
 All per-DC pods carry the offshoot selectors plus the `open-cluster-management.io/cluster-name` label, so the global primary/standby Services and the single `AppBinding` keep working.